mikewenner/Streamlit/README.md

 * Be sure to have the latest version of OpenBB installed on your machine.
     * Go to: https://openbb.co/ follow download instructions for the OpenBB SDK & terminal products.
 * Be sure to have streamlit installed on your machine.
-    * pip install streamlit
+    * pip install streamlit in preferred environment
     * https://streamlit.io/
 * Clone this repository to your machine.
 * In a terminal window, navigate to the folder containing the file mike2.py
     * Shortcut in VS code:  you can right click on the mike2.py file and select open an integrated terminal
 * Type streamlit run mike2.py
-* Application will open in browser and you can interact as you see fit.
+* Application will open in browser locally and you can interact as you see fit.